thaalesalves/thaalesalves/README.md

   * I use VSCode as my IDE.
 Yes, VSCode and Java. <i>If I had a nickel for every time someone asked me that...</i>

-  * I'm currently working for IBM, as part of the Itaú-Unibanco modernization program
+  * I'm currently working for PrimeIT as a senior software developer

   * I'm familiar with Spring Framework and its children, such as Boot, Cloud, Security, Data and Actuate